Writer and Contributing Editor at Witness Magazine

 Eli has authored and edited numerous text books for teaching reading comprehension and English grammar.

-The working title for Eli's memoir is New Narrative.
+The working title for Eli's memoir is The Blinding Light of AIDS.